A Survey on Self-play Methods in Reinforcement Learning: Algorithms

 \section{Algorithms}

-Based on existing self-play work~\cite{hernandez2021comparison, lanctot2017psro, liu2022neupl, garnelo2021pick}, we propose a self-play framework (Algo.~\ref{alg:framework}) that boasts enhanced expressivity and superior generalization capabilities.
-The framework is adept at handling \textit{multi-homogeneous-player general-sum games}.
-It's important to note that although homogeneous players represent a specific subset of heterogeneous players, the latter can be reformulated as the former by expanding the dimensions of the input vector, which essentially entails embedding agent identity information.
-Moreover, as players are homogeneous, we assume each player shares the same policy population.

-To clarify our framework, we describe it in a more easily understandable way.
-All players share a common policy population with a fixed maximum size.
-In each iteration, a new policy is initialized for training, and opponent policies are sampled from the existing policy population.
-During this iteration, the opponent policies typically remain fixed, while only the policy being trained is updated.
-After the training process, the new policy replaces one of the policies in the policy population.
-An evaluation metric is then used to assess the performance of the updated policy population.
-Based on this performance, the strategy for sampling opponents is adjusted for the next iteration.
-This process is repeated.
-For a more detailed and precise description, please refer to Sec.~\ref{sec:framework_def}.
+Based on existing self-play work~\citep{hernandez2021comparison, lanctot2017psro, liu2022neupl, garnelo2021pick}, we propose a self-play framework (Algo.~\ref{alg:framework}) that boasts enhanced expressivity and superior generalization capabilities.
+For simplicity, our framework is illustrated for \textit{symmetric games}.
+All players share a policy population with a fixed maximum size.
+In each iteration, a newly initialized policy is trained, while opponent policies are sampled from the population.
+After training, the new policy is added to the population, possibly replacing an existing policy.
+The updated policy population is then evaluated, and then the opponent sampling strategy is recalculated for the next iteration.

-In addition, we divide self-play algorithms into four primary groups: traditional self-play algorithms (Sec.~\ref{sec:traditionalsp}), the PSRO series (Sec.~\ref{sec:PSRO}), the ongoing-training-based series (Sec.~\ref{sec:ongoing}), and the regret-minimization-based series (Sec.~\ref{sec:regret}).
-We analyze how these four categories align with our framework in their respective sections and introduce representative algorithms in each category.
-Moreover, in Sec.~\ref{sec:reassess}, we discuss the differences among these four categories and their connections to our proposed framework.
-We also explain why our framework is more general than existing frameworks.
-Furthermore, we summarize the major elements of key algorithms within our framework for each category in Table~\ref{table:algs}.
+This section is organized as follows: In Sec.\ref{sec:framework_def}, we provide a formalized description of our framework.
+We then categorize self-play algorithms into four primary groups: traditional self-play algorithms (Sec.~\ref{sec:traditionalsp}), the PSRO series (Sec.~\ref{sec:PSRO}), the ongoing-training-based series (Sec.~\ref{sec:ongoing}), and the regret-minimization-based series (Sec.~\ref{sec:regret}).
+We analyze how these four categories align with our framework and introduce corresponding algorithms for each category.
+To make it more straightforward, we highlight the representative classic algorithms from these and present them in Table~\ref{table:algs} for comparison within our framework.
+Sec.~\ref{sec:reassess} compares the four categories, explains our classification rationale, contrasts the framework with prior ones to demonstrate its greater generality, and highlights the design insights it offers for future self-play research.